Pregnancy at week 26

 Things to remember

-If you don’t know your Rhesus (Rh) blood type, you will need a blood test now to check whether your baby needs protection against rhesus disease.
+If you don’t know your Rhesus (Rh) blood type yet, you will need a blood test to check.

-That’s because if you are Rh-negative and your baby is Rh-positive, there can be serious complications for the baby.
-If you are Rh-negative, you will need special injections at your 26-28 week antenatal visit and again at 34-36 weeks.
+If you are Rh-negative, you will be offered an injection of anti-D at your 26-28 week antenatal visit and again at 34-36 weeks.

-Talk to your doctor or midwife about having the blood test if you don’t know your blood type.
+Talk to your doctor or midwife for more information about this test and the anti-D injection or if you don’t know your blood type.

 Speak to a maternal child health nurse